shreya-narayanan/shreya-narayanan/README.md

 ---

-## 🏆 Featured Projects

-### Predictive Modeling for Healthier Alternatives
-- Developed a predictive model using Google Trends data and news headlines to optimize promotion strategies for healthier alternatives to substances like alcohol and marijuana.

-### Point of Sales Transaction Tracker
-- Created a table view to display payment transaction issues for over 350 stores using HTML, CSS, and JavaScript, with server integration for sample release data.

-### Proton Radius Puzzle Research
-- Measured electron and muon particle scattering cross-sections, addressing discrepancies in radius measurements with C++ and ROOT.

-### Gender Prediction Accuracy Assessment
----

 Thank you for stopping by! 😊 Feel free to explore my repositories and reach out to collaborate on exciting projects.
 Let’s build something amazing together!